irmo-de/GeneralBatteryLifeExtender/SupportTools/readme.md

-# These tools are for developers who wants to support the project.
-End users do not need them
+# These tools are for developers who wants to support the project

 # WebSocket Consumer